MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/errorcodes/VMExtensionError_K8SAPIServerDNSLookupFail.md

 When you try to start or create an AKS cluster, you receive the following error message:

-> Agents are unable to resolve Kubernetes API server name.
-It's likely custom DNS server is not correctly configured, please see <https://aka.ms/aks/private-cluster#hub-and-spoke-with-custom-dns> for more information.
+> **Code**: VMExtensionError_K8SAPIServerDNSLookupFail
 >
-> Details: Code="VMExtensionProvisioningError"
+> **Message**: Agents are unable to resolve Kubernetes API server name.
+It's likely custom DNS server is not correctly configured, please see https://aka.ms/aks-error/VMExtensionError_K8SAPIServerDNSLookupFail and https://aka.ms/aks/private-cluster#hub-and-spoke-with-custom-dns for more information.
 >
-> Message="VM has reported a failure when processing extension 'vmssCSE'.
 >
+> **Details** </br>
+> &ensp;**Code**: VMExtensionProvisioningError</br>
-> Error message: "**Enable failed: failed to execute command: command terminated with exit status=52**\n[stdout]\n{
+> &ensp;**Message**:  VM has reported a failure when processing extension 'vmssCSE' (publisher 'Microsoft.Azure.Extensions' and type 'CustomScript').
+Error message: 'Enable failed: failed to execute command: command terminated with exit status=52\n[stdout]...
->
-> "ExitCode": "52",
->
-> "Output": "Fri Oct 15 10:06:00 UTC 2021,aks- nodepool1-36696444-vmss000000\\nConnection to mcr.microsoft.com 443 port [tcp/https]

 ## Cause

-The cluster nodes can't resolve the cluster's fully qualified domain name (FQDN) in Azure DNS.
+The cluster nodes cannot resolve the fully qualified domain name (FQDN) of the cluster in Azure DNS.
 Run the following DNS lookup command on the failed cluster node to find DNS resolutions that are valid.

 | Node OS | Command                   |
 | ------- | ------------------------- |